Kolmogorov-size particles in homogeneous and isotropic turbulence: Conclusion

 The limits of the one-way-coupled point-particle models have been addressed by looking at the dynamics of the particles and at their collective motion.
 We find that the PP-DNS predicts fairly well the Lagrangian and Eulerian statistics of the particles velocity field for the low-density case.
 For heavy particles, however, some discrepancies are observed, particularly for the larger volume fraction.
 These differences are due to a combination of the finite-size of the particles and of the flow modulation, that are not accounted for in the PP-DNS.
 By using the Vorono\"{i} tessellation method and the radial distribution function, we find that the PP-DNS underpredicts the level of clustering; the discrepancy with the PR-DNS results increases with the volume fraction and the particle density.
 In the attempt to have a clearer picture, we have investigated the tendency of the particles to preferentially sample particular regions of the flow.
 By plotting the distribution of the second invariant $Q$ of the fluid velocity gradient tensor at the particle position, we find that, according to both PP-DNS and PR-DNS, the particles preferentially sample regions of high strain rate.
 This suggests that the presence of the clusters is driven by the centrifuge mechanism introduced by \cite{maxey-1987}.
 Accordingly with the larger level of clustering, we find that PR-DNS shows a larger tendency of the particles to sample these regions of the flow compared to PP-DNS.
 Note, however, that some care is needed when dealing with these results.
 In PR-DNS, indeed, the value of $Q$ seen by each particle is the result of three different contributions that cannot be easily isolated, i.e. \textit{(i)} the larger scale flow properties of the region that the particle is sampling, \textit{(ii)} the smaller scale influence of the particle on the surrounding flow, and \textit{(iii)} the effect of nearby particles on the flow.

 By characterising the fluid-solid interaction of Kolmogorov-size particles in homogeneous isotropic turbulence, the present study aims to serve as a stepping stone for further investigations.
-A natural extension of this work is to use the present PR-DNS database to assess the limits of two-way-coupled PP-DNS, that account for the backreaction of the solid phase to the carrier flow; see for instance the models introduced by \cite{gualtieri-etal-2015} and \cite{vreman-2016}.
+A natural extension of this work is to use the present PR-DNS database to assess the limits of two-way-coupled and four-way-coupled PP-DNS that account for the backreaction of the solid phase to the carrier flow \citep[see for instance the models introduced by][]{gualtieri-etal-2015,vreman-2016}, and possibly the particle-particle hydrodynamic interaction.
 In addition, the present results may be used as a ground truth for studies in the spirit of \cite{olivieri-etal-2014}, that investigate the relevance of each term at the right-hand-sides of the MRG equation in predicting the different statistics of the particles.
 This knowledge will help guide the choice of suitable models for engineering applications.
-Eventually, it would be of interest to investigate whether Kolmogorov-size particles modulate the energy spectrum also in the inertial range of scales at larger volume fractions, influencing thus the $-5/3$ scaling range and the classical energy cascade as observed for larger particles \citep{chiarini-rosti-2024}.
-Despite the computational challenge that would such a study would provide, the field would benefit from the investigation.
+Eventually, it would be of interest to investigate whether Kolmogorov-size particles modulate the energy spectrum also in the inertial range of scales at larger volume fractions, influencing thus the $\kappa^{-5/3}$ scaling range and the classical energy cascade as observed for larger particles \citep{chiarini-rosti-2024}.
+Despite the computational challenges such a study would present, the field would benefit from the investigation.
 Overall, the present results can be exploited for the development of improved point-particle models for the one- and two-way-coupling regimes.